Dispersal-induced growth in a time-periodic environment: Discussion

 \section{Discussion}

-The DIG effect is an interesting example of an emergent dynamical phenomena which arises from the combination of several elementary mechanisms, and which cannot occur if any of the mechanisms are excluded.
-The mechanisms here are: (i) Temporal heterogeneity: population growth rate of at least one patch varies in time. (ii) Spatial heterogeneity: the population growth rate profiles in the two patches are not identical, (iii) Dispersal among the patches.
+The DIG effect is an interesting example of an emergent dynamical phenomenon which arises from the combination of several elementary mechanisms, and which cannot occur if any of the mechanisms is excluded.
+The mechanisms here are: (i) Temporal heterogeneity: population growth rate of at least one patch varies in time. (ii) Spatial heterogeneity: the population growth rate profiles in the patches are not identical, (iii) Dispersal among the patches.
 Given these mechanisms we have seen that the populations can persist and grow despite the fact that each of the patches is a sink.
-In the absence of any one of these three mechanisms, population growth could not occur when both patches are sinks.
+In the absence of any one of these three mechanisms, population growth could not occur when all patches are sinks.

-We have proved that DIG is a {\it{robust}} phenomenon, as it occurs {\it{regardless}} of the specific choice of the periodic local growth-rate profiles $r_1(\theta),r_2(\theta)$, as long as the condition $\chi>0$ holds (with $\chi$ given by (\ref{dchi})), for a range of values of the frequency $\omega$ of the oscillations in growth rates and of the dispersal rate $m$.
+We have proved that DIG is a {\it{robust}} phenomenon, as it occurs {\it{regardless}} of the specific choice of the periodic local growth-rate profiles $r_i(\theta)$, as long as the condition $\chi>0$ holds (with $\chi$ given by (\ref{dchi})), for a range of values of the frequency $\omega$ of the oscillations in growth rates and of the dispersal rate $m$.
 However we have seen that in order for DIG to occur, it is necessary that the frequency $\omega$ not be too large, and that the disperal rate $m$ is neither too small {\it{nor}} too large.

-We now return to the numerical results presented in figure \ref{psinksink}, as discussed in section \ref{numerical}, and point out some features observed in this figure, and in analogous figures we have plotted for other periodic profiles $r_1(\theta),r_2(\theta)$, which we have not so far been able to rigorously prove.
-Below we assume $\bar{r}_1<0,\bar{r}_2<0$, and $\chi>0$, so that, by Theorem \ref{sinksink} the set of parameters for which DIG occurs is nonempty.
+Theorem \ref{sinksink} explains the main features of the subset of parameters in the $(m,\omega)$ plane for which the DIG pheonomenon occurs, as observed in the numerical results presented in Figure \ref{psinksink}, and discussed in Section \ref{numerical}.
+An additional feature observed in this figure, and in analogous figures we have plotted for other periodic profiles $r_1(\theta),r_2(\theta)$, is that the function $\omega=\omega_c(m)$ is convex.
+We conjecture that this fact holds generally, and it is an interesting challenge to prove this.